 Connecting GPU Power Cable to PSU

-Most good graphics cards require a direct power connection to the power supply to work, but we'll cover that in the PSU install guide.
-For our GPU install example here, the 1050 Ti graphics card doesn't require this direct power connection to the PSU as it's a low-powered, efficient card that will be automatically powered by the motherboard.
+Modern mid-range or high-end graphics cards require a direct power connection to the power supply to work, but we'll cover that in the PSU cable connection guide.
+For our GPU install example here, the GeForce GTX 1050 Ti doesn't require a direct power connection to the PSU as it's a low-powered, efficient card that will be automatically powered by the motherboard.

 Installing SLI/CrossFire GPUs